Sylius/Sylius/docs/book/organization/backward-compatibility-promise.rst

 without breaking backwards compatibility.

 Since Sylius is based on Symfony, our BC promise extends `Symfony's Backward Compatibility Promise`_ with a few new rules and exceptions stated in this document.
+We also follow `Symfony's Experimental Features`_ process to be able to innovate safely.

 Minor and patch releases
 ------------------------